-He came back with the Southwest Egg Burrito.
-It’s fussier than other meals on our menu, but one of the top-ranked — and my personal favorite.
+David came back with this Southwest Egg Burrito.
+Admittedly, it’s fussier than other backpacking recipes, but it’s still my personal favorite.

 - 4.6 ounces (130 grams)